dotnetKyle/DoD-PKI-OpenSSL/DoD/CA/README.md

    Note: Use something similar to `MOCK DoD Root CA` for the common name.

-   *(It's important you remember the settings you enter on the `Root CA` because some of the `Intermediates CA` settings will have to match exactly)*
+   *(It's important you remember the settings you enter on the `Root CA` because some of the `Intermediate CA` settings will have to match exactly)*

 7. You can verify the root ca by using the following command:

-       openssl x509 -noout -text -in public/rootca.cert.pem
+       openssl x509 -noout -text -in certs/rootca.cert.pem

     Since it is self-signed, it should have all the default values (or the values you entered in the Issuer and Subject).